- Four little words from Livia:

 - The epic backstabbage of Sejanus by Macro (watch here, in all its deliciousness).

 - Gallus's tirade against Sejanus, refusing to sign his False Confession, even as he is being beaten to unconsciousness.

 Gallus: I'll sign nothing for you to produce after I am dead.
 Bring me to trial or murder me, and take the consequences.Sejanus: There'll be no trial.
 I have no need of a trial to prove your guilt.Gallus: A song sung by every small-town corrupt policeman, which is what you are and what you should have stayed.
 I have watched your career with fascination, Sejanus.
 It's been a revelation it's been to me!
-I've never fully realised before how a small mind, allied to unlimited ambition and without scruples, can destroy a country of clever men.
+I've never fully realised before how a small mind, allied to unlimited ambition and without scruple, can destroy a country full of clever men.
 I've seen how fragile is the structure of a civilisation before the onslaught of a gust of really bad breath!
 But I suppose you are not really the destroyer.
-You are merely the putrefaction that spreads after death - the outward and visible since of its presence!
+No, we must look elsewhere for that.
+You are merely the putrefaction that spreads after death - the outward and visible signs of its presence!
 You're a lesson in history to me, Sejanus, proving that, above all, Mankind needs its sense of smell.

 - The sheer fact that Claudius was able to survive Caligula's reign, being at the centre of it all for its entirety.
 The numerous ways he's able to talk Caligula down from something, or just keep his head, are nothing more than astounding.

 - This speech: